-A great compliment to the other Derwent lines, these studio pencils specialize in the fine details.
+A great complement to the other Derwent lines, the Derwent Studio Colored Pencils specialize in fine details.
 Their smaller core and harder wax core mean that the intricate areas such as feathers, grass blades, etc. are where these colored pencils shine.
-However, they will struggle covering larger areas.
-Available from singles all the way up to a 72 count set, there is a decent range of color selection for any project.
+However, they will struggle to cover larger areas.
+Available from singles up to a 72-count set, there is a decent range of color selections for any project.
 The 3.4mm core is wrapped on a 6.9mm hexagonal barrel.

 Visual Appeal – 4/5

 As intended, these pencils have a much crisper and more precise output to them.
 They share the same color tree with the Derwent Artists line, although there are some colors not available since the Artists line goes all the way up to 120.
 The colors are pretty good and can be quite vivid if applied heavily.